fodydev/afrim/README.md

 Inspired from [librime](https://github.com/rime/librime), we want AFRIM aka *Afrim Input Method Engine* to be the top IME for african languages.

+For more details on the project name, confer the issue https://github.com/pythonbrad/afrim/issues/107.

 Features
 ===